MikeShah/Lightweight-PGO-LLVM-Visualization/README.md

 Installing Python is important

+Install findbugs and jvisualvm could be important for debugging the processing environment

 If you do autofdo stuff, you might need to install: sudo apt-get install libpcap-dev libssl-dev on Ubuntu for openssl/md5.h